East End Brewing And East End Chewing Coming To The South Hills

 By: Amanda Andrews/KDKA-TV

-SOUTH HILLS (KDKA) — There’s some good news for beer lovers and foodies in the South Hills.READ MORE: City Of Greensburg Police Searching For Missing Man Benjamin Staab
+SOUTH HILLS (KDKA) — There’s some good news for beer lovers and foodies in the South Hills.READ MORE: Missing Greensburg Man Found Safe

 A popular brewery from Pittsburgh’s East End is setting up shop in another location: 651 Washington Road in Mt.
 Lebanon.